 I am independent!
 I can live alone and I love to work.

 Mary Stevenson Cassatt, whose Boating Party (1893–1894) is a featured work in the Picturing America portfolio, was born on May 22, 1844, in a section of what is now Pittsburgh, Pennsylvania.
-The family later moved to Philadelphia, and over her father’s objection, she began her studies at the Pennsylvania Academy of Fine Arts in 1861 at the age of sixteen.
+The family later moved to Philadelphia, and over her father’s objection, she enrolled at the Pennsylvania Academy of Fine Arts in 1861 at the age of sixteen.
 (When told by his daughter that she wanted become a professional artist, Mr. Cassatt is reputed to have replied, “I’d rather see you dead first.”).

-Like John Singer Sargent (1856-1925), another extremely gifted expatriate American artist who found his subject matter on both sides of the Atlantic (see his work in the Picturing America Resource Book), Mary Cassatt preferred to apply a loose brushstroke, which resulted in style more painterly than Eakins's descriptive manner or Gérôme’s attenuated, realistic style.
-Her early work comprises genre scenes, and these subjects, such as the Mandolin Player of 1872 (Private Collection), had success at the Paris Salon—considered at the time the most important venue for artists.
-However, Cassatt's artistic ambitions, seasoned by the more experimental masters of nineteenth-century Realism such as Gustave Courbet (1819-1877), carried her, unlike Sargent, into the circle of French avant-garde artists of the late sixties, seventies and eighties.
-She was becoming dissatisfied with the conventional French painting of the salon and with the treatment of women artists in the contemporary art world.
+Like John Singer Sargent (1856-1925), another extremely gifted expatriate American artist who found his subject matter on both sides of the Atlantic (see his work in the Picturing America Resource Book), Mary Cassatt preferred a loose brushstroke, which resulted in a painterly style.
+(Compare Eakins's descriptive manner or Gérôme’s attenuated, realistic style.)
+Her early work is comprised of genre scenes and these subjects, such as the Mandolin Player of 1872 (private collection), proved successful at the Paris Salon, the most important venue for artists at the time.
+However, Cassatt's artistic ambitions, seasoned by the more experimental masters of nineteenth-century Realism such as Gustave Courbet (1819-1877), carried her into the circle of French avant-garde artists of the late sixties, seventies and eighties.
+She was becoming dissatisfied with the conventional French painting of the Salon and with the treatment of women artists in the contemporary art world.
 In 1875 Mary saw pastels (pictures created with sticks of color composed from pure pigment and a binding medium) by Edgar Degas in an art dealer's window and became fascinated by what she saw.
 "I saw art then as I wanted to see it," she said.
 In 1879 she was asked by him to join the Impressionist group in their fourth annual exhibition.
 By that time Mary and Degas had become friends and colleagues.
-"No woman has a right to draw like that," Cassatt recalled him as once saying.
-One of Degas' representations of her, an etching, shows Mary as a trim, sternly attired figure seen from the back and resting on a man's umbrella: a commanding woman with a stance that reveals a not-so-hidden desire to push the boundaries of her art.
+"No woman has a right to draw like that," Cassatt recalled him saying.
+One of Degas' representations of her, an etching, shows Mary as a trim, sternly attired figure seen from the back and leaning on a man's umbrella: a commanding woman with a stance that reveals a not-so-hidden desire to push the boundaries of her art.

 Mary Cassatt (1844-1926).
 The Boating Party.
 1893/1894.
 Oil on canvas, 35 7/16 x 46 1/8 in.
 (90 x 117.3 cm.).
 Chester Dale Collection.
 Image copyright 2006 Board of Trustees, National Gallery of Art, Washington, DC.